cdriscol/chris-driscol/README.md

 ## Dependencies
 I built this site with some technologies that I have come to really like, including (but not limited to):
+- GraphQL
+- React
+- Relay Modern
 - Docker
 - Node
 - MongoDB
-- GraphQL
-- React
-- Relay Modern
-- Material UI
+- Flow

 ## Available Commands